 ▾ expand

-Match 100% of data-centre electricity with renewables by 2025 via PPAs, VPPAs, RECs, GOs Oracle Cloud Infrastructure (OCI) procures renewable energy through RECs, Guarantees of Origin (GOs), and green tariffs, alongside identifying virtual power purchase agreements (VPPAs) that create additional local renewable generation near Oracle data centres.
-In FY25, 91% of all Oracle electricity consumption was renewable (vs 83% in FY24); 90% of OCI electricity was renewable.
-Oracle is evaluating micro-grid solutions including on- and off-site renewable generation, battery energy storage (BESS), and CCUS.
-Estimated FY25 spend on renewable energy and RECs was ~USD 6.4M.
-Aligned with RE100 / Exponential Roadmap Initiative.
+100% renewable electricity by 2025 via RECs, GOs, green tariffs and VPPAs OCI purchases renewable energy through RECs, Guarantees of Origin (GOs), and green tariffs where applicable.
+Oracle is identifying virtual power purchase agreement (VPPA) deals to create additional local renewable energy for Oracle data centers.
+In FY25, 91% of total electricity consumption was renewable and 90% of OCI electricity was renewable.
+Oracle participates in RE100 and Clean Energy Buyers Alliance (CEBA).
+As Oracle expands its portfolio, it is evaluating micro-grid solutions including on and off-site renewable generation, battery energy storage systems (BESS), and Carbon Capture, Utilization and Storage (CCUS) opportunities.
+The estimated spend in FY25 on renewable energy and RECs was approximately $6.4 million.

 ▾ expand